lcobell/Issues-tracker/README.md

 For this application many technologies were used along with the Express backend from Node.js and the React front-end and the Material-UI library amongs them are:
 - dotenv for storing environment variables - Joi for data validation, Mongoose was utilized for more validation and integrating to our database; MongoDB  - Lodash for its modular methods  - bcrypt for password hashing - JSON Web Token for secure logins and operations - chart js for various graphics used throughout.

+##Issues
+This is a large project and as such it is not yet fully functional.
+Some key components that were the focus of this project were the ability to securely create a user and sign in.
+Once signed in the user is directed to the Tracker Inc. Dashboard where they can access different tabs, the main one being the Dashboard that displays data in a visually appealing way.
+When accessing the "All Tickets" view a table of tickets is visible as well as a button that takes the user to the "new-ticket" form.
+Administrative features to manage team members and assign roles are coming soon as well as an in app chat feature.

 ## Get started

 1 - Fork and clone the repo to your computer